CompCogNeuro/sims/ch10/stroop/README.md

 # Introduction

-This simulation illustrates how the prefrontal cortex (PFC) can produce top-down biasing for executive control, in the context of the widely-studied Stroop task.
+This simulation illustrates how the prefrontal cortex (PFC) can produce top-down biasing for executive control, in the context of the widely studied Stroop task.
 This model is similar to the [Cohen et al., (1994)](#references) version of the classic [Cohen et al, (1990)](#references) Stroop model, with bidirectional excitatory connections and inhibitory competition.

 * Let's begin by exploring the connectivity of the StroopNet network using `r.Wt`